Jonathan Pollard: Early life

 Jonathan Jay Pollard was born in Galveston, Texas, in 1954, to a Jewish family, the youngest of three siblings born to Morris and Mildred "Molly" Klein (Kahn) Pollard.
 In 1961, his family relocated to South Bend, Indiana, where his father Morris, an award-winning microbiologist, taught at the University of Notre Dame.

-At an early age, Pollard became aware of the horrific toll the Holocaust had taken on his mother's family, the Kleins (Kahns) from Vilna in Lithuania, and shortly before his bar mitzvah, he asked his parents to visit the Nazi death camps.
+At an early age, Pollard became aware of the extent to which members of his mother's family, the Kleins (Kahns) from Vilna in Lithuania, had been murdered during the Holocaust.
+Shortly before his bar mitzvah, he asked his parents to visit the Nazi death camps.
 Pollard's family made a special effort to instill a sense of Jewish identity in their children, which included devotion to Zionism.

 Pollard grew up with what he termed a "racial obligation" to Israel, and made his first visit to Israel in 1970, as part of a science program visiting the Weizmann Institute of Science in Rehovot.
 While there, he was hospitalized after a fight with another student.
 One Weizmann scientist remembered Pollard as leaving behind "a reputation of being a troublemaker".

-After completing high school, Pollard attended Stanford University, where he completed a degree in political science in 1976.
-While there, he is remembered by several of his acquaintances as having boasted that he was a dual citizen of the United States and Israel, claiming to have worked for Mossad, to have attained the rank of colonel in the Israel Defense Forces (even sending himself a telegram addressed to "Colonel Pollard"), and to have killed an Arab while on guard duty at a kibbutz.
-He also claimed that his father, Morris Pollard was a CIA operative, and to have fled Czechoslovakia as a child during the Prague Spring in 1968 when his father's CIA role there was discovered.
-None of these claims were true.
 Later, Pollard enrolled in several graduate schools, but never completed a post-graduate degree.

 Pollard's future wife, Anne Henderson (born 1960), relocated to Washington, D.C., during the autumn of 1978 to live with her (recently divorced) father, Bernard Henderson.
 During the summer of 1981, she moved into a house on Capitol Hill with two other women and, through a friend of one of her roommates, she first met Pollard.
 He later said he had fallen in love during their first meeting—they were "an inseparable couple" by November 1981, and in June 1982, when her Capitol Hill lease expired, she moved into Pollard's apartment in Arlington, Virginia.
 In December 1982, the couple moved into downtown Washington, D.C., to a two-bedroom apartment at 1733 20th Street NW, near Dupont Circle.
 They married on August 9, 1985, more than a year after Pollard began spying for Israel, in a civil ceremony in Venice, Italy.
 At the time of their arrest, in November 1985, they were paying US$750 per month in rent.